 - Combine in the beans into the mixture.
-Add in the olive oil, soy sauce and tahini too.
+Add in the retained water, olive oil, soy sauce and tahini too.
 Use a spatula initially and then hands.
-Add in the retained bean water.
-Knead the dough until it is soft, fluffy and airy.
+Combine in the wheat gluten and knead the dough until it is soft, fluffy and airy.
 Form into a rectangle and lie in cling film.
 Set to one side for a couple of hours.

 - Preheat the oven to 180 degrees Celsius or with a convention oven to 160 degrees Celsius.

 - Using a rolling pin, gently roll out the seitan in the cling film.